QS Best Student Cities ranking: Joint 37th

 Number of universities ranked by QS

-University of Maryland, College Park (122nd in the world)
+University of Maryland, College Park (joint 131st)

 To find out how each of the above categories is calculated, view the methodology.